 Although we ultimately came up with one winner of the “best VPN for PUBG” contest, there are several others that came in close behind.
 So now that our criteria for deciding has been established, here are the top 5 best VPNs for PUBG:

-ExpressVPN is the perfect choice when it comes to PUBG.
-They came in first place in our speed test, so they’ll give you buffer-free streaming, fast downloads, and seamless browsing alongside rapid gameplay.
+ExpressVPN is a great choice when it comes to unblocking PUBG.
+They ‘re known for speed, so they’ll give you buffer-free streaming, fast downloads, and seamless browsing alongside rapid gameplay.
 Unlimited bandwidth and no speed caps, as well as top-of-the-line 256-bit AES encryption ensure that you won’t be throttled – at any point of the month.

 ExpressVPN also gives you a big network of 3,000+ servers spread across 94 countries – so wherever you’re located, or wherever you want to play – you’re just about guaranteed a server there.
 This provider doesn’t log anything that can be traced back to you, and they stay in the background – a simple, single-click interface gets you connected fast so you can get to playing.